jarosado0911/PythonNeuronMeshes/README.md

 ```
 python3 generate_meshes.py -n 12 -c 18 -i cells/272-1-6-CD.CNG.swc -o output_mesh --spline
 ```
 This will produce an output folder called `output_mesh` and it will contain `.swc` files and `.ugx` files which are numbered accordingly.
-The output below will be printed below:
+It will also produce a `.vrn` file to be used in [`NeuroVisor`](https://github.com/c2m2/Neuro-VISOR) The output below will be printed below:
 ```
 Number of refinements:     12
 Number of contour points:  18